miladdavoodi9/Wine_Pricing_Model/README.md

   - With all of these attributes, are we able to confiedently predict a cost of wine based on these various attributes?

 Files:
+  - data_exploration.ipynb
-  - data_exploration.ipynb: Exploring and analyzing data.
+      - Exploring and analyzing data.
 Getting to know it intimiately before building Model.
+  - wine_ML_model.ipynb
-  - wine_ML_model.ipynb Jupyter Notebook shows machine learning model used with analysis
+      - Jupyter Notebook shows machine learning model used with analysis